 Our itinerary had us putting in at Long Island with our destination Brookneal.
 An eleven mile route we’d paddled a half dozen times before, Long Island to Brookneal features a scenic river segment with Class II and III rapids that “should not be attempted by novice canoeists,” according to the Virginia Department of Wildlife Resources.

-But we were no novices and we were no ordinary canoeists.
-We were scanoeists, our craft a 15′ Coleman Scanoe (1989 model).
-What is scanoe you ask?
-It’s a hybrid canoe, a cross between a traditional canoe and a skiff boat with a square back stern where you can mount a trolling motor if you so desire.
+It’s a hybrid canoe.
+A cross between a traditional canoe and a skiff boat with a square back stern where you can mount a trolling motor, if you so desire.

 Now considered a relic of the past like Rave 4x Megahold Hairspray, the scanoe first appeared in 1985, manufactured under the Coleman brand and discontinued in 2001.
-Scout canoes, as they are called today, still exist.
+Scout canoes, as they called today, still exist.

-Nowadays it’s easy to plan your entire day around the weather.
-Hour by hour with the click of a button you can see the forecast and a radar.
-But in 1991, we didn’t have a weather app on a phone that fit snugly in our pockets.
-Hell, we didn’t even have The Weather Channel.
-Down in the sticks, basic cable TV was still years away.
+Nowadays, it’s easy to plan your entire day around the weather.
+Hour by hour with the click of a button, you can see the forecast and a radar.
+But in 1991, we didn’t have a weather app to consult.

 Our trip, in accordance with how everyone plotted their water-bound outings back in the day, was planned around the following criteria: